 3/5 Gnosis Multisig, primarily controlled by core team members and close affiliates.

-Due to MTA price discovery and fair token distribution achieved through the rewards mechanism, it is feasible to begin to introduce both a more decentralised version of governance, and enable the re-collateralisation functionality.
+Due to Meta price discovery and fair token distribution achieved through the rewards mechanism, it is feasible to begin to introduce both a more decentralized version of governance, and enable the re-collateralization functionality.

-Phase 2 sees the introduction of Re-collateralisation into the system through the
+Phase 2 sees the introduction of Re-collateralization into the system through the

 Recol module, and the introduction of staking into the actual functionality of the system.

 Company Aragon DAO orchestrated by an initial council of Governors - both core team members and community stakers.
 Instead of merely introducing external governors in the system, there are additional intermediary steps we can take to make the transition easier (such as limiting vote proposals to a specific group, such as core team and investors at the beginning).

 Deploy a Company Aragon DAO integrated by an initial council of Governors: